For best experience please turn on javascript and use a modern browser!

 6

-In this module, you will explore the media industry.
+In this module, you will explore the global media industry.
 You will gain insight into major players, economic markets, and technological changes that influence the media.
-Additionally, you will learn how media companies strategically respond and examine the effects on society.
+Additionally, you will learn how (transnational) media companies strategically respond and examine the effects on societies.

 • Entertainment Communication